bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 All of the extra data that you need is, it's already part of the transaction.
 You need to do this extra, like, calculate the shared secret, but other than that, it's basically not that much extra unique stuff.
 However, on the receiving side, there are two problems that you need to solve before you can, you know, find these addresses.
-So one of them is that you need extra on chain data.
+So one of them is that you need extra on-chain data.
 So we have both this input hash, and we have the sum of public keys.
 This is part of a transaction.
 Normally, light clients, they basically just have a list of addresses that they're interested in, and they have their own ways of finding, like, if there are any funds on those addresses.